-Sometimes s third-party software or service can also interfere with the system settings that result, Windows modules installer Worker 100 disk or CPU usage.
+Sometimes third-party software or services can also interfere with the system settings that result, Windows modules installer Worker 100 disk or CPU usage.
 Performing a clean boot essentially starts your computer with a minimal set of drivers and startup programs, which can help identify if third-party applications or services are causing the CPU usage problem.

 - Windows 10 installing the same update over and over?
 Here is how to fix it

 - 5 solutions to fix the Netflix app not working on Windows 10